-The Clean Heat Grant will function in a similar way to the Green Homes Grant: it is expected that the government will contribute £4,000 towards the cost of a renewable heating system, and the homeowner will have to pay the rest.
+The Clean Heat Grant, now known as the Boiler Upgrade Scheme, will function in a similar way to the Green Homes Grant: the government will contribute a fixed sum towards the cost of a renewable heating system, and the homeowner will have to pay the rest.

 Ministers have also said that they hope the scheme will help to grow consumer confidence in the technologies available, in order to boost industry demand.

 The scheme is an important facet of helping the government meet its net zero emissions target by 2050, and to help phase out fossil fuel heating in homes off the gas grid, the government has said.

 The Clean Heat Grant previously outlined that vouchers would be delivered through an upfront payment of £4,000, and delivery will be issued on a first come, first served basis.
 Then new reports in the summer suggested that the government was planning to increase the grant to £7,000.

 We know now that homeowners will be able to receive a fixed sum of either £5,000 or £6,000 depending on which low-carbon heating system they are eligible for.

 There Were Two Grant Consultations

 The first consultation, titled ‘Future support for low carbon heat’, ran between April-July 2020 and laid out the initial proposals for the Clean Heat Grant.

 It proposed the scheme to function as one of two support mechanisms following the closure of both the domestic and non-domestic RHI.
 The non-domestic RHI will be directly replaced by the Green Gas Support Scheme, which will increase the proportion of green gas in the grid through support for biomethane injection.